 Single life annuities also don’t help people who want to leave a bequest to heirs other than spouses.
 If a retirement saver is concerned about bequeathing assets to children or others, another annuity type that makes a lump sum payment or continues regular monthly payments to survivors may be a better choice.

-- Wondering if a single life annuity would be a good fit for your retirement plan?
-You may want to consult a financial advisor.
-Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+- Wondering if a single life annuity would be good for your retirement plan?
+You may want to consult a financial advisor before making a decision.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.